pyk595/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC07 - Delete a previously set contacted date**

+**MSS**

+1. User request to delete a previously set contacted date for a specified contact.
+2. Address Book deletes the previously set contacted date for the specified contact.

+   Use case ends.

+**Extensions**

+* 1a.
+No index specifying a specific contact is given.

+    * 1a1.
+Address Book shows an error message.

+      Use case ends.

+* 1b.
+The given index specifying a specific contact is invalid.

+    * 1b1.
+Address Book shows an error message.

+      Use case ends.

+* 1c.
+The given index specifying contacted date to delete is invalid.

+    * 1c1.
+Address Book shows an error message.

+      Use case ends.

+* 1d.
+No index specifying contacted date to delete given.

+    * 1d1.
+Address Book shows an error message.

+      Use case ends.

-**Use case: UC07 - List all contacts in Address Book within a designated time frame**
+**Use case: UC08 - List all contacts in Address Book within a designated time frame**

 **MSS**